Skip to main content

 High risk soils

-High risk soils have an increased risk of effluent loss to waterways.
+High risk soils have an increased risk of effluent loss to waterbodies.
 This is because the preferential or overland flow water transport mechanism that reduces contact time with the soil within the root zone where nutrient utilisation takes place.
 Careful management of effluent through deferred and low application rates will minimise the risk.

 Low risk soils